 - ½ tsp pepper

 - Start by removing the stem of the tomato and finely dice.
-Do the same with the onion and place them in a bowl.
+Do the same with the onion and place them in a large mixing bowl.

-- Next slide the pepper in half and scrape out the ribs and seeds, finely dice.
+- Next slice the pepper in half and scrape out the ribs and seeds, finely dice.

-- Add the salt, pepper, celery seeds and sugar.
+- Add the remaining ingredients - salt, pepper, celery seeds and sugar.

 - Using a spoon, miix together all of the ingredients.
 Allow it to stand at room temperature for about an hour and it's ready to enjoy!
 Refrigerate leftovers.
 This keeps in the refrigerator up to two weeks.